xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 * rules are implemented by the next staff meeting (weekly)
 * new staff members are approved during staff meetings by those who are present

+## Other...

+Sean knows everything but CNC.
+Mark needs practice on CNC.

+Lucio wants to finish CNC by July 6th – this is also Laura's thesis so she needs to take ownership of it.

+Lucio: "I'm not using XinFab to fund my own interests."

+Lucio is willing to pay for the space until the end of 2015.

+Xinfab should not be a manufacturing company that builds products for other people.
+It's not a prototype house.
+We don't want Xinfab to move away from makers. - Lucio

+Mark: "We need to invest money in marketing people and finance people.
+We shouldn't be worried about our non-profit reputation.

+Question:
+confusing line between Xinchejian and Xinfab?

+Lucio – the last thing I want is for this place to be like a school

+July 6h – Lucio is leaving for a month.